openalea/mtg/newmtg/doc/user/quick_start.rst

           >>> vtxList = VtxList(Scale=2)  # get a list of vertices according to a scale
           >>> v1 = vtxList[0]             # look at the first vertex
           >>> # Feature(vertex_id, name)
-          >>> Feature(v1,"XX")
+          >>> Feature(v1, "XX")
           >>> Class(v1)
           >>> Index(v1)

       Returns the attribute "XX" (if any) of a vertex v1.
-These primitives return scalar (INTEGER, STRING, REAL), i.e. elementary types different from VTX.
+These functions return scalar (INTEGER, STRING, REAL), i.e. elementary types different from VTX.

-    * **Primitives for moving in MTGs: e.g. Father(vtx), Complex(vtx), Successor(vtx), Predecessor(vtx).**
+    * **Functions for moving in MTGs: e.g. Father(vtx), Complex(vtx), Successor(vtx), Predecessor(vtx).**
-      Some primitives take a VTX as an argument and return a VTX.
-These primitives allow topological moves in the MTG, i.e. they allow to select new vertices with topological reference to given vertices.
+      Some functions take a VTX as an argument and return a VTX.
+These functions allow topological moves in the MTG, i.e. they allow to select new vertices with topological reference to given vertices.
 See :func:`~openalea.mtg.aml.Father`, :func:`~openalea.mtg.aml.Predecessor`  , :func:`~openalea.mtg.aml.Successor`, and :func:`~openalea.mtg.aml.Complex`

         .. doctest::

-          >>> from openalea.mtg.aml import Father, complex, Successor, Predecessor
+          >>> from openalea.mtg.aml import Father, Successor, Predecessor
           >>> Father(v1)
           >>> Predecessor(v1)